-www.rit.edu/study/photography-and-related-media-mfa Christine Shank, Associate Professor 585-475-2616, crspph@rit.edu
+www.rit.edu/study/photography-and-related-media-mfa Joshua Thorson, Assistant Professor 585-475-5870, jjtpph@rit.edu

-The masters in photography and related media emphasizes a broad interpretation of photography as a conceptual art form, with the intention of inspiring and nurturing the individuality of each student as a creative, productive artist.
-This photography masters degree program encourages graduate study in photography and related media as a means to personal, aesthetic, intellectual, and career development.

-The curriculum provides a focus of study that is continually sensitive to the needs of each student, building upon the strengths each individual brings to the program.
-Successful completion of the program enables students to seek careers in fields including education, museum or gallery work, or as self-employed visual artists.
+RIT's MFA in photography and related media emphasizes an expansive interpretation of photography as a conceptual art form, with the intention of engaging and nurturing the individuality of each student in their continued development as innovative, critical artists in the world.
+Successful completion of the program enables students to become successful visual artists and seek careers in fields including education, archives, museum or gallery work, and as professional photographers.